Trump's Plan To Lower Your Hospital Costs: Here's What You Need To Know

 But that could prove difficult if the rates are not fairly hospital-specific, or if they are not lumped in with all the care needed for a specific procedure or surgery.

-"They could take the top 20 common procedures the hospital does, for example, and put negotiated prices on them," says Nation.
+"They could take the top 20 common procedures the hospital does, for example, and put negotiated prices on them," Nation says.
 "It makes sense to do an average for that particular hospital, so I can see how much it's going to cost to have my knee replaced at St. Joe's versus St. Anne's."

 Having advance notice of out-of-pocket costs could also help patients who have high-deductible plans.

 "Patients are increasingly subject to insurance deductibles and other forms of substantial cost sharing.
-For a subset of so-called 'shoppable services', patients would benefit from price estimates in advance that allow them to compare options and plan financially for their care," says John Rother, president and CEO at the advocacy group National Coalition on Health Care.
+For a subset of so-called 'shoppable services,' patients would benefit from price estimates in advance that allow them to compare options and plan financially for their care," says John Rother, president and CEO at the advocacy group National Coalition on Health Care.

 Q: Would the availability of this extra information push consumers to shop for health care?